 - .invalid – shows invalid domain names and used only when necessary.

 Search engines rank websites based on content relevance regardless of their TLDs.
 Therefore, a TLD does not have a direct impact on SEO.

 However, a TLD can affect SEO by influencing visitors’ actions.
 If a person uses an unusual TLD, people may not remember or mistype the domain, resulting in fewer inbound links or landing on a different site.

 A TLD can also impact a click-through rate.

 Each TLD has a different level of trustworthiness, and it may affect people’s decision to visit a website.
-For example, if people use a .xyz extension for their sites, visitors might perceive it as less credible even though the sites rank well.
+For example, if people use a .xyz domain for their sites, visitors might perceive it as less credible even though the sites rank well.